chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 - Client run lists: run lists executed during the client run.
 - Client run recipes: recipes executed during the client run.

 The entire Chef Client Run details are available for each server.
-In addition, Client runs are also available from the **Client Runs** module.
+Also, Client runs are also available from the **Client Runs** module.

 ### Attributes